Botolph of Thorney: Secular connections

-Botolph is remembered in the names of both the market town of Boston, Lincolnshire in the United Kingdom and Boston, Massachusetts, in the United States.
+Botolph is remembered in the names of the market town of Boston, Lincolnshire in the United Kingdom and thereby Boston, Massachusetts, in the United States.
 Boston was originally Botolphston (from "Botolph's stone" or "Botolph's town").

 In Boston, Massachusetts, Botolph gives his name to the St Botolph Club, a private club, a street in Boston's Back Bay neighborhood, and the President's House at Boston College.
-There is also a St Botolph Street in London.

 The University of Cambridge's poetry journal in the 1950s was called St Botolph's Review.
 It was named for St Botolph's Church, Cambridge as one of its founders, Lucas Myers, lived at the rectory of St Botolph's Church in Cambridge.
 A second edition of the journal was published in 2006.
 "St Botolph's College" has been used as a hypothetical college in Cambridge University communications and Tripos examinations.

 The parish of Buttsbury in Essex was initially called Botolfvespirie, meaning Botolph's Pear Tree.
 It is sometimes surmised that the name refers to a tree under which St Botolph preached.

+There is a St Botolph's Brook on the boundary between Colchester and the village of West Bergholt.
+Despite there being a St Botolph's church in Colchester, J. Horace Round, the Victorian historian, agreed with the earlier theory that in this case Botolph is a corruption of Godulf, an Anglo-Saxon name.